viamrobotics/docs/docs/components/input-controller/_index.md

 Once you've configured your input controller according to model type, you can write code to define how your machine processes the input from the controller.

-To get started using Viam's SDKs to connect to and control your machine, go to your machine's page on [the Viam app](https://app.viam.com), navigate to the **CONNECT** tab's **Code sample** page, select your preferred programming language, and copy the sample code generated.
+To get started using Viam's SDKs to connect to and control your machine, go to your machine's page on [the Viam app](https://app.viam.com), navigate to the **CONNECT** tab's **Code sample** page, select your preferred programming language, and copy the sample code.

 {{% snippet "show-secret.md" %}}